sd_bus_request_name, sd_bus_request_name_async, sd_bus_release_name, sd_bus_release_name_async — Request or release a well-known service name on a bus

 |const char *name,|

-connection, a valid bus name and a flags parameter.
-The flags parameter is a combination of the following
+bus connection, a valid bus name, and a flags parameter.
+The flags parameter is a combination of zero or

 After acquiring the name successfully, permit other peers to take over the name when they try